 The province of Alberta is full of opportunities to hop onto a body of water or a river, so the fact that there is an amazing number of places to enjoy some rafting is not a surprise.
-The river systems that run throughout the province offer rafters of all abilities chances to get out and enjoy some white waters, or simply do some floating.

 The Bow River

-The Bow River runs through the magnificent Rockies down through Calgary and beyond, making it a perfect river to experience in a variety of areas.
 Within Calgary, of course, you can float on the Bow without putting in much effort, but if you want a little more adventure and some white waters, take a rafting trip through the part of the river that runs through Banff National Park.
 You will hit Class III and IV rapids and a whole lot of beauty, not to mention wildlife and birdlife.
 One of the highlights of this trip is being able to jump into the glacial river waters!

-This is a popular rafting trip out and there are many companies that provide services, such as Canadian Rockies Rafting, or White Wolf Rafting.
+This is a popular rafting trip out, and there are many companies that provide services, such as Canadian Rockies Rafting or White Wolf Rafting.

 Companies Offering Guided Whitewater Rafting at Bow River